Reproducible-Science-Curriculum/publication-RR-Jupyter/_episodes/01-documentation.md

 objectives:
 - Describe how documentation is useful to yourself and to others
 - Evaluate and rank the quality of comments in published notebooks
+- Evaluate and rank the quality of existing metadata records.
+- Describe types of metadata directly relevant for research reproducibility.
 keypoints:
 - Your code tells *what* you did.
 Your documentation tells *why* you did it and why it is important.
 - Documentation is the key to communicating your workflow and findings with your future self, collaborators, peers, and the general public.
 - Jupyter Notebooks are powerful because it allows documenting the what (the code) and the why (the motivation and/or intepretation) interspersed with each other.
+- Good - better - best: Some metadata are already much better than none, more metadata make better metadata.
 ---

 ## Overview